ceph/ceph/doc/dev/cache-pool.rst

 require consistency to be enforced by the storage system.
 Writes will be forwarded to the base tier, but objects that are read will get promoted to the cache.
-No attempt is made by Ceph to ensure that the contents of the cache tier(s) are consistent in the presense of object updates.
+No attempt is made by Ceph to ensure that the contents of the cache tier(s) are consistent in the presence of object updates.

 Cache sizing